AnTheMaker/GoodBots/README.md

     │
     ├── rssapi.ips
     │   IP-Addesses used by the RSSAPI.net Feed parser │
+    ├── stripewebhook.ips
+    │   IP-Addesses used by Stripe to send out Webhooks │
     ├── telegrambot.ips
     │   IP-Addesses used by the Telegram Link-Preview Bot